CesiumGS/3d-tiles/TileFormats/Instanced3DModel/README.md

 Scaling can be applied to instances using the `SCALE` and `SCALE_NON_UNIFORM` semantics.
 `SCALE` applies a uniform scale along all axes, and `SCALE_NON_UNIFORM` applies scaling to the `x`, `y`, and `z` axes independently.

-If `SCALE` and `SCALE_NON_UNIFORM` are defined for an instance, both scaling operations will be applied.

 ### Examples